Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-BR/build-protocol-info.md

 For most operations, free balance is what you are interested in.
 It is the "power" of an account in staking and governance, for example.
 Reserved balance represents funds that have been set aside by some operation and still belong to the account holder, but cannot be used.

 Locks are an abstraction over free balance that prevent spending for certain purposes.
 Several locks can operate on the same account, but they overlap rather than add.
 Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a parachain slot or voting), these are not customizable.
-For example, an account could have a free balance of 200 DOT with two locks on it: 150 DOT for `Transfer` purposes and 100 DOT for `Reserve` purposes.
-The account could not make a transfer that brings its free balance below 150 DOT, but an operation could result in reserving DOT such that the free balance is below 150, but above 100 DOT.
+For example, an account could have a free balance of 200 SOLAR with two locks on it: 150 SOLAR for `Transfer` purposes and 100 SOLAR for `Reserve` purposes.
+The account could not make a transfer that brings its free balance below 150 SOLAR, but an operation could result in reserving SOLAR such that the free balance is below 150, but above 100 SOLAR.

 Bonding tokens for staking and voting in governance referenda both utilize locks.